 Traverse provides the ability to discover and monitor computer and storage resources as well as applications running within public cloud providers.
+Traverse supports now:

-At this time Traverse supports Amazon Web Services (AWS) Cloud Services.
+- Amazon Web Services (AWS) Cloud Services - Azure Cloud Services

 Cloud discovery sessions differ from typical network discovery sessions, because cloud instances are not necessarily networked with each other.
 The IP addresses for each cloud instance may be completely unrelated to each other.
 Cloud discovery uses an API request to return a list of the cloud instances currently available for a specified cloud user account.